akrawchyk/code-talk-exercise/README.md

 ## Build - Large layout

-And continuing up to the largest screen sizes, the layout is a lot different since the content is in two columns now, with the text to the left of the image.
+And continuing up to the largest screen sizes, the layout is a lot different since the content is in two columns now, with the text before the image.

 ### Steps